 We take a look at small batch production vs. mass production.
 Here we closely consider if laser systems integration makes ROI sense based on the number of parts being produced and the overall value of bringing that production in-house.
 We consider things such as material movement (less travel distance equals cost reductions), interruptions in the production cycle, manual intervention by off-site parties, quality control, inventory, and the list goes on.

 From liability to plant footprint considerations, nothing is left out in our recommendation.

 - Are there any liability concerns that negatively impact the decision or can this be taken in-house by the client?

 - What will plant disruption be, if any, while integrating a new laser system?

 - How much operator training is required or does this necessitate bringing aboard new hires for our client?

 - Does the laser system fit within the specified plant footprint and it user friendly and seamlessly functional with other manufacturing processes?

 - Is there a need to avoid production interruption through phased implementation?

-We understand the upfront cost considerations, how technology effects both the short term investment and long-term ROI, the manufacturability pros and cons, any supply chain management issues and everything else imaginable, we will consider it.
+We understand the upfront cost considerations, how technology affects both the short term investment and long-term ROI, the manufacturability pros and cons, any supply chain management issues, and everything else imaginable, we will consider it.
 Only then will we make a recommendation that will be right for you.